Malik Riaz

-Riaz started his career as a clerk with a construction company(MES) in Rawalpindi.
-In the 1980s, Riaz moved to become a contractor, and in 1995 Riaz's construction company Hussain Global, signed an agreement with Pakistan Navy's charitable trust known as Bahria Foundation to develop a gated community for Pakistan Navy.
-The Navy's Bahria Foundation served a legal notice to Riaz to stop using the word "Bahria"/Maritime/Navy for his company's construction projects, but Riaz went on to develop Bahria Town Rawalpindi offering gifts of bungalows, and mansions to politically connected people and army generals.

-He expanded his real-estate company and developed gated communities in Karachi, Lahore and Islamabad during the 2000s, developing a combined area of 45,000 square acres.
-As of 2016, Bahria had 60,000 employees, making it one of the largest private sector employers in Pakistan.
-Riaz is a controversial figure and has been subject of several corruption investigations.
-Bahria Town Karachi is the biggest private project of Asia, which is also owned by Malik Riaz.
+Riaz leads a vast real estate empire, developing large-scale, master-planned gated communities such as Bahria Town Karachi, Bahria Town Lahore, and Bahria Town Islamabad and Rawalpindi.

+He has also financed the construction of some of Pakistan's largest mosques including the Grand Jamia Mosque in Lahore, the Lal Masjid in Islamabad and the Grand Jamia Mosque in Karachi, which is projected to become the world's third-largest mosque upon completion.

 Early life

 Malik Riaz was born to a private contractor who was fairly wealthy.
 However, his father's business failed, forcing Riaz to drop out of high school after completing his matriculation.
-He went on to work as a clerk with the Military Engineering Service and often working part-time as a painter.
-He later moved to become a low-key contractor in the military.
-According to Dr. Ayesha Siddiqa, Riaz learnt to "work the system".
-According to Siddiqa, Riaz used his contacts to secure a contract with the Pakistan Navy in the mid-1990s to develop two housing schemes in the outskirts of Rawalpindi.
-In 2000, the Pakistan Navy transferred its entire shareholding to Hussain and later fought a legal battle with Riaz over contract infringement in which the Supreme Court ruled in Hussain's favor.
+He went on to work as a clerk with the Military Engineering Service and often worked part-time as a painter.
+He later moved to become a contractor in the military.

+In 1995, Riaz established his own construction company under the name Hussain Global.
+Within the same year, his company signed an agreement with Pakistan's Navy charitable trust in order to build a gated community for the Pakistan Navy.

+In 2000, the Pakistan Navy ended its business arrangement with Malik Riaz.
+After this, he established his own real estate development company which, the Supreme Court ruled in his favor, allowing his company to continue using it.

 Business

+Riaz started his career as a clerk with a construction company(MES) in Rawalpindi.
+In the 1980s, Riaz moved to become a contractor, and in 1995 Riaz's construction company Hussain Global, signed an agreement with Pakistan Navy's charitable trust known as Bahria Foundation to develop a gated community for Pakistan Navy.

+After Malik Riaz`s contract with the military ended, the Navy's Bahria Foundation issued a legal notice to Riaz to stop using such words as Bahria/Maritime/Navy for his company's construction projects.
+However, in 2001, the Supreme Court ruled in Riaz’s favor and allowed him to continue using the word “Bahria”.

-Malik Riaz has ambitiously expanded his business empire under the brand name of Bahria Town Group, but a Supreme Court-ordered trial concluded that Riaz cannot use the word Bahria for its gated communities.
+Malik Riaz has expanded his business empire under the brand name of Bahria Town Group.

 Riaz is considered as a liberal in his business practices.
 According to Dr. Ayesha Siddiqa "to think that he is defined by religiosity and traditionalism, however, would be a mistake.
-His employees' profiles show that he hires a lot of women, especially at the middle and senior management levels, because he finds them "hard-working, efficient and diligent".
+His employees' profiles show that he hires a lot of women, especially at the middle and senior management levels, because he finds them "hard-working, efficient, and diligent".

-Bahria Town has projects in Lahore, Rawalpindi, Islamabad, Murree and Karachi.
-Bahria Town Karachi 2 is the biggest private project of Asia, which is also owned by Malik Riaz.
-Riaz had mentioned and ended terms with his former partner, Ahlat Ziar.
-Ahlat Ziar has no property in Bahria Town despite being his former partner.
-Ahlat Ziar quoted, "Malik Riaz is a living fraud and a scam," with no other comments.